Interface SzConfig

 Method Summary

-(String dataSourceCode) Adds a new data source that is identified by the specified data source code to this configuration.void
+(String dataSourceCode) Adds a data source to this configuration.void

 -